Samsacknyan/3NyanTracker/README.md

 ## 🔌 Expansion Port

-- Front of the headset, user-accessible
+- Nose side of the headset, user-accessible
 - 1-lane PCIe Gen4 + a MIPI camera interface (reported as dual
   2.5Gbps lanes; some sources say up to 8 MIPI lanes total).
 Exact pinout **not officially published yet**